-Green tea for skin health carries weight as a protector against cancer as well as an overall toning and astringent antioxidant.
+Using green tea for skin health is effective as a protector against cancer as well as an overall toning and astringent antioxidant.
 Being high in antioxidants, green tea is highly useful for sun protective formulas to prevent damage to the skin.
 I have used green tea extract in cream formulas, as part of the water phase, for the sun protective effects and as an overall antioxidant for preventing premature aging, lines and wrinkles.

 Check out my review of some natural products which are based on the wonderful attributes of using green tea for skin.